jualat/CleanRLHF/README.md

 ### Installing the Dependencies

-1. Clone this repository and cd into it if you haven't done so already:
+1. Clone this repository and cd into it:

 ```sh
 git clone https://github.com/jualat/CleanRLHF.git